 Robo-Advisors – Automated Online Investment Platforms

-Your portfolio will include a mix of stocks and bonds, and some robo-advisors also add real estate and natural resources.
-The investments are typically held in exchange traded funds (ETFs) rather than individual securities.
-They’ll even reinvest dividends earned, and rebalance your portfolio as necessary.
+The investments are typically held in exchange-traded funds (ETFs) rather than individual securities.
+They’ll even reinvest dividends earned and rebalance your portfolio as necessary.

 For example, Betterment provides complete management of your portfolio for an annual fee ranging between 0.25% and 0.40%.
 And since there’s no minimum initial investment required, it’s a good choice even for new investors.